quentintruong/Interval-Scheduling-through-Simulated-Annealing/README.md

 # Interval Scheduling through Simulated Annealing

-Achieves a near-optimal schedule of variable-length, variable-starttime, and conflicting events through greedy schedulign algorithms and simulated annealing algorithms.
+Schedules conflicting, variable-length events with multiple possible start times to achieve near-optimal use of time, using simulated annealing and greedy algorithms.

 Communicates with Google Spreadsheets to receive/send input/output data and sends e-mails to users.